cspotz/Paris-Heartbeat/README.md

 ![Performance of the model](https://github.com/cspotz/Paris-Heartbeat/blob/main/images/resFIT.png)
 <p align="center"><em>Contribution of each feature to the final result</em></p>

 Ok, [state of the art](https://www.20minutes.fr/paris/1767487-20160118-paris-bike-predict-application-lit-avenir-stations-velib) a decade ago seemed to be 98% accurancy for the next 45 minutes using more than 80 features, so of course R²=0.9 is certainly perfectible.
-In the notebook, I added additional plots including time evolution of the residutes and a heatmap to see if the input features were correlated.
+In the notebook, I added additional plots including prediction for the future, the time evolution of the residutes and a heatmap to see if the input features were correlated.

 All in all, I have had a fun time playing around this bikes data.
 [That](https://pierreauclair.org/blog/velibs.html) blog post was a good source of inspiration for the begining of this project.
 If I were to improve my model, I would incorporate additional features like station altitude, public holidays, and strike days, use a more powerful machine than my laptop, and—most importantly—train on a much larger dataset (for instance [that one](https://github.com/lovasoa/historique-velib-opendata)).
 I also [read](https://scikit-learn.org/stable/auto_examples/applications/plot_time_series_lagged_features.html) lag features (like the number of bikes available in the previous hour or the same hour on previous days) and rolling statistics (moving averages or rolling standard deviations) o capture persistence in bike usage.
 Essentially, by feeding the model both “what just happened” and “what has been happening,” it becomes much better at anticipating Paris’ heartbeats 🚴‍♂️💓, whether on a sunny weekday or a rainy afternoon.
 Coming from a physics background, I noted the common data science practice of often overlooking proper error propagation and uncertainty quantification (which I also omitted here); incorporating these, for instance in the district classification, would undoubtedly refine the results.